dededecline/nix-config/README.md

 ### System Preferences

-System preferences are configured in the `system.defaults` section of `flake.nix`.
+System preferences are configured in `config/system.nix`.

 ### Shell Configuration

-Shell aliases and configuration are defined in the `programs.zsh` section of `home.nix`.
+Shell aliases and configuration are defined in `apps/zsh/zsh.flake`.

+### Git Configuration

+Git settings are configured in `apps/git/git.flake`.

 ## Troubleshooting